c4milo/fusejs/README.md

 been used in production.
 Use it at your own risk.

 ## How it works
 Fuse low level API is inherently asynchronous, therefore, there is no need for libuv thread pool.
-Mouting a FuseJS drive does not need the "-s" flag to run single threaded fuse.
-Fuse-mulithreaded is included for free, which can lead to a significant performance increase to when accessing your filesystem!

 FuseJS workflow looks like: